Leaders wear different hats for different situations. Situational awareness is an extremely important leadership skill.

 She was voicing her frustrations that this department didn’t understand how what they were doing, or not doing, was impacting her teams’ ability to serve their customers well.

-After much discuss I asked her, “What do you think that team is trying to accomplish?
+After much discussion, I asked her “What do you think that team is trying to accomplish?
 Do you know what their goals are?
 What do you think is important to them?” and finally, “What’s your relationship like with that team?”

 She was silent for a moment.
 Very humbly she replied, “I don’t know.”